Global Determination of $|V_{us}|$: Introduction

 In this work we conduct a pilot study that simultaneously analyses data from \Kl2, \Kl3, $\tau \to K\pi \nu$ and $\tau \to K \nu$ decays, which are all $s \to u \ell \nu$ transitions (and in the SM all governed by a single effective operator).
-At leading order in $\alpha_e$, the three-body kaon and tau decays are jointly described by two hadronic form factors, evaluated in different regions of phase space.
+At leading order in $\alpha_e$, the three-body kaon and \Ptau decays are jointly described by two hadronic form factors, evaluated in different regions of phase space.
 We are able to conduct a global analysis at leading-order in $\alpha_e$ by making use of a new novel parameterisation of these form factors, which explicitly takes into account the resonances present in the $\tau \to K \pi \nu$ decay spectrum (shown in \cref{fig:res:tau-decay}), as first developed in Ref.~\cite{Kirk:2024oyl}.
 Beyond leading order in $\alpha_e$, long-distance process-specific corrections arise.
-These corrections are not consistently available for the three-body kaon and \Ptau decays, \ie, these corrections are not available for a common form factor parametrisation that covers both semileptonic and pair-production regimes.
+These have been calculated for \Kl3 decays in Ref.~\cite{Cirigliano:2008wn}, while for two hadron \Ptau decays only partial results are available: corrections assuming point-like mesons are provided in Refs.~\cite{Antonelli:2013usa,Flores-Baez:2013eba}; meson structure dependent corrections with a real emitted photon have been recently calculated in Ref.~\cite{Escribano:2023seb}; there has not yet been a calculation of the structure-dependent virtual photon corrections, however.
+Furthermore, these corrections are not consistently available for a common form factor parametrisation that covers both the semileptonic and pair-production phase space regimes.
 Hence, they are not included in our analysis.
 To go beyond this pilot study, both the process-specific electromagnetic corrections and isospin-breaking effects must be accounted for.